Cincinnati Children's Blog

 • Pulling in neck or ribs during breaths

 The key is to stay in close communication with your child’s doctor, have them take their medicines as prescribed in the green zone, and follow the plan when sick.
 Additionally, keep their asthma check-ups as recommended by their asthma provider.
-At those appointments, parents can have a conversation about their child’s level of asthma control, severity, and make adjustments to the plan as necessary.
+At those appointments, parents can have a conversation about their child’s level of asthma control, severity, and adjust the plan as necessary.

 To learn more about our Asthma Center, please call 513-636-4676 or visit our website.